stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 proposed fix in this SIP is as parsimonious and discreet as possible.
 It will execute as a set of **two hard forks**.

-The first hard fork, which activates at the start of reward cycle #58 will disable PoX.
+The first hard fork, which activates before the start of reward cycle #58, will disable PoX beginning with cycle #58.
 The `pox-2` contract will be considered defunct, just as the pre-2.1 `pox` contract is.
 This hard fork would do the following: